Kruimeldief/profanity/README.md

 ### Profanity variations

-• The moderation script will create variations of words you add to any filter, except for the whitelist.<br/>
+The script creates variations of all strings added to the filters, except for the whitelist.
-• This block of code is simplified for the purpose of explaining which variation filters are created from strings you add to filters.
+The block of code is simplified to better explain how filter variations are created.
 ```Javascript
 /**
  * `filters.original` contains the exact strings that you added to the filters.